JohnSaliver/DL-Video-Analysis/README.txt

 Projet repository for the 3rd year final project at ENSEA:
 Learning to Compare: Relation Network for Video Classification

+Adaptation of the Learning to compare paper for video, rather than image, classification.
+The paper can be found at https://arxiv.org/abs/1711.06025

 Authors
 Jeremy Gatineau and Mario Larsen